activities

 #2

-Costa Rica’s Central Pacific Coast offers some of the country’s most accessible surf breaks since this region is just a short drive away from San Jose—the capital city.
+Costa Rica’s Central Pacific beaches offers some of the country’s most accessible surf breaks since this region is just a short drive away from San Jose—the capital city.

-Many of the best surf spots on the Central Pacific Coast are located near surfing towns, teeming with nightlife, dining, and shopping, so you’ll be able to stay busy when you’re not riding the waves.
-The best months for experienced surfers to visit this region are May to November, but December to April are still great times for surfing, especially for beginners.
+Many of the top surf spots on the Central Pacific shore are located near surfing towns, teeming with nightlife, dining, and shopping, so you’ll be able to stay busy when you’re not riding the waves.
+The best months for expert surfers to visit this region are May to November, but December to April are still great times for surfing, especially for beginners.

 Santa Teresa